-The Hyperice Vyper 2.0 vibrating foam roller is not quiet (the vibration has high frequency and amplitude make a deep bass sound), especially if you’re using it on a hard wood floor.
-We’d recommend using a padded yoga mat or similar to reduce the sound level.
+The Hyperice Vyper 2.0 roller is not quiet (the vibration has high frequency and amplitude make a deep bass sound), especially if you’re using it on a hard wood floor.
+It’s not uncomfortably loud or anything, but you may prefer to use it in private.
+If you’d like to reduce the sound level a padded yoga or similar will definitely be of benefit.

 How much does it cost?

-The Vyper 2.0 is one of the more expensive vibrating foam rollers on the market, but Hyperice are also one of the leading brands in recovery and movement enhancement technology right now.
+The Vyper 2.0 is one of the more expensive models on the market, but Hyperice are also one of the leading brands in recovery and movement enhancement technology right now.
 So although they might not be the cheapest, you can trust that you’re getting a high-quality product that really works, and that is backed by reliable US-based product support.
 There are cheaper products available, but will you get the same durability and power?
 Maybe not.
 The main thing to remember, is that the Hyperice Vyper does the job, and much better than an ordinary non-vibrating model.
 For that reason it’s worth at least checking out!
-You can see the price on Amazon here.
+See the price on Amazon.com.